-Even though there are over 5,000 credit unions in the United States, many misconceptions about their structure and their services still exist.
+Even though there are over 5,000 credit unions in the United States, many misconceptions still exist about their structure and services.

 - It might seem like a harmless mistake, but the concept of membership is what sets credit unions apart from other financial institutions.

 - A ‘member’ isn’t an empty marketing term – it reflects your credit union’s commitment to co-operative values and shapes your entire banking experience.

 - As a member, you’re a part owner, you have a say in how your credit union is run, and you get to share in its success in tangible ways.

 The main difference between banks and credit unions is their ownership: banks are owned by investors and credit unions are member-owned (this makes them financial co-operatives).
 When you first open an account at a credit union, you make a small deposit.
 The initial deposit isn’t some sort of service fee – it buys you a common share in your credit union.
 As a shareholder, you officially own a part of your credit union, which gives you access to the benefits listed below.

 You Affect How Your Credit Union is Run

 Members are directly involved in shaping their credit union’s future (bank customers, for the record, have no say).
 As a member, you get to vote on your credit union’s board of directors (or even run for the board yourself).
 You also have the opportunity to vote on special resolutions or key policy decisions at annual meetings of the membership.
 Credit union partnerships with local charities and small businesses also provide plenty of opportunity to contribute to initiatives in your community.